Conanbranch/ai4code-transformer-baseline/README.md

 - Try no padding except at end of markdown and code
 - Maybe explore https://github.com/huggingface/evaluate (includes function for average word length)
 - Different pooling strategies https://www.kaggle.com/code/conanbranch/utilizing-transformer-representations-efficiently/edit
+- Might be able to include comments in with the code for the context, even if not in the correct order.
+Maybe.

 ## To Try (Input Preprocessing)